neuroevolution-ai/evolution-strategies/README.md

 The password is hashed and set in the Dockerfile.

-`docker run -d -p 8888:8888 evolution-strategies`
+`docker run -d -p 8888:8888 -v $(pwd):/home/jovyan/work/evolution-strategies evolution-strategies`

-# Run with token authentication
+# Run with token authentication (not up to date)

 `docker run -d -p 8888:8888 evolution-strategies xvfb-run -s -screen 0 1400x900x24 start-notebook.sh`